vistadataproject/vistadataproject.github.io/demo/index.md

 ## Installation: nodeVISTA VM

-* Requirements:  MacOS, Windows, or Linux host machine
+* **Requirements**: Windows, MacOS, or Linux machine.
+Linux and MacOS are preferred as they are native unix-based operating systems.

 * Download and install [Git](https://git-scm.com/download)